mackerelio/go-osstat/README.md

 *: unavailable without cgo

 ## Note for counter values
-This library returns the counter value for cpu and network statistics by design.
-To get the cpu usage in percent or network traffic in kB/s, sleep for a while and calculate the difference.
+This library returns the counter value for cpu, network and disk I/O statistics by design.
+To get the cpu usage in percent, network traffic in kB/s or disk IOPS, sleep for a while and calculate the difference.

 ```go
 package main